-Feel free to share these links to the music with the art teachers as inspirations for art projects.
-The more familiar the students are with the music, the greater will be their appreciation and enjoyment of the concert.
+Feel free to share these links to the music with classroom teachers to play as background music during students' study times.
+The more familiar the students are with the music; the greater will be their appreciation and enjoyment of the concert.
+Also, share with art teachers and counselors as appropriate.